bikas19/datasoft/README.md

 clone the repository
 cd to directory
 on bash

     composer install

     cp .env.example .env

     php artisan key:generate

-Open .env file with editor and add required db credentials
+Open .env file with editor and add required db credentials and then on bash

     php artisan serve